Al-Haqbani/z/README.md

 The tool ships with a list of over 200 regex patterns derived from the public database at [secrets.ninja](https://secrets.ninja/).
 These patterns cover a wide variety of API keys and tokens to improve detection accuracy.

 It can optionally search employees automatically by inspecting the contributors of a repository you provide.
 A modern web interface on `localhost:8000` lets you run scans and view results.
 The UI is styled with Bootstrap for a clean look.
+Leak results may also be verified by a free AI classifier.
+When enabled from the prompts, each detected token is checked with a lightweight model from HuggingFace to reduce false positives.

 ## Usage